karoljarzabek0/car_dataset_EDA/README.md

 # car_dataset_EDA
-# Exploratory Data Analysis of car offers from a large Polish marketplace
+# Exploratory Data Analysis of car offers from a Polish online marketplace
 This repo contains exploratory data analysis augmented with machine learning performed on over 200 000 car offers from a Polish online marketplace.
 The dataset was scraped by me in March 2025 and stored in a SQLite database.
 Site was scraped ethically respecting robots.txt file and without overloading the server with too many requests.
+The data is used STRICTLY for educational purposes.
+Other use of the data is prohibited.

 The entire dataset (SQLite database and a CSV file) is available in "dataset.zip" file.

 ## Introduction - structure of the dataset
-The dataset contains 219 808 entries in total and contains following data for each of them (27 columns in total):
+The dataset contains 219 808 entries in total and contains following data for each of them (26 columns in total):
 ```
 'id', 'title', 'price', 'city', 'region', 'n_parameters', 'make',
 'model', 'version', 'year', 'damaged', 'country_origin',